-Quake injured wait for help as new disaster overwhelms Haiti
+Search for survivors continues after Haiti earthquake

 Pierre’s medical team was taking some patients to St. Boniface to undergo surgery, but with just two ambulances, they could transport only four at a time.

-Small planes from a private firm and the Florida-based missionary service Agape Flights landed at the Port-Au-Prince airport Sunday carrying about a half dozen injured from the Les Cayes area.
+Small planes from a private firm and the Florida-based missionary service Agape Flights landed at the Port-Au-Prince airport Sunday carrying about a half-dozen injured from the Les Cayes area.
 Young men with bandages and a woman were hoisted on stretchers to waiting Haitian Red Cross ambulances.

-Silvestre Plaza Rico, who was supervising one of the volunteer flights, said rescue planes had made several airlifts of about a half dozen injured victims each on Saturday.
-“There were many, many, many, from different towns,” Plaza Rico said.

-USAID Administrator Samantha Power, who is overseeing the U.S effort to help Haiti, said Sunday that USAID was sending a search and rescue team from Virginia at the request of Haiti’s government.
-The 65-person team will bring specialized tools and medical supplies, she said on Twitter.

 Working with USAID, the U.S. Coast Guard said a helicopter was transporting medical personnel from the Haitian capital to the quake zone and evacuating injured back to Port-au-Prince.
 Lt.
 Commander Jason Nieman, a spokesman, said other aircraft and ships were being sent.